Further to my previous article on hypnotic story telling, we continue …

 Let me move on more specifically to metaphor.
 People often express their problems in terms of metaphor – we can provide solutions in the same format.
 Have you ever heard someone say "life is a bitch?"
 Or "he just can't keep his head above water," or "I have been burning the candle at both ends?"

-This is speaking in metaphor and you can honour that communication by responding with a metaphor of your own!
+This is speaking in metaphor and you can honor that communication by responding with a metaphor of your own!
 It will show that you understand and appreciate how they are communicating with you.

 Building Parallel Realities: Keeping the Structure of the Situation: